 If you happen to tow an off road vehicle, there is an unpaved road that you can drive on inside the park.

-The campgrounds in Moab were full when we arrived (without reservations) and found a dry camping spot not far from the park entrance called Seven Mile Parking.
-It’s a good alternative at $10 per night and right next to the Gemini Bridges Trailhead.
+The campgrounds in Moab were full when we arrived.
+Luckily we found a dry camping spot not far from Arches National Park at Seven Mile Parking.